When the adults change, everything changes

 This seminar will focus on the behaviour of adults when supporting children and young people with distressed behaviours.
 Practitioners are provided with the tools to remove low level disruption from the classroom and return the focus to learning.
 This training is based on Paul Dix’s The Five Pillars of Pivotal Practice, which highlights the importance of children being respected regardless of their behaviour.

-- Consistent, calm adult behaviour: Human beings and the emotional versus rational brain
+- Consistent, calm adult behaviour: Human beings and the emotional v rational brain

-- First attention to best conduct: material rewards versus recognition rewards
+- First attention to best conduct: Material rewards v recognition rewards